fehmi/simply.js/docs/electron.md

 ## Electron Integration

-!> The router module is deprecated and will be deleted on upcoming releases.
+!> The router module is deprecated and will be removed in upcoming releases.
 Use [AWC router](docs/awc-router) instead.

-Add the index.html path as base href.
+Add the `index.html` path as the base `href`.

 ```html
 <base href="https://root/simply/examples/routeri/index.html">